Freedom Festival, Hull: 2022

 In 2022 the festival ran for ten days starting on Friday 26 August.
 The festival's spectacle event, "Mo and the Red Ribbon", featuring a promenade of large-scale puppets was performed by the French company L’Homme Debout on Friday 2 September.

+2023

+The festival was held from 30 August to 3 September 2023, the line-up included Résiste, Tripotes La Compagnie and Zum-Zum Teatre.

+2024

+The festival was held from 28 August to 1 September.